 Lean tenderloin is easily overcooked and, lacking intramuscular fat, will become dry.
-I cook my tenderloin steaks several degrees Fahrenheit lower than fattier cuts like ribeye or strip.
-I like my tenderloin in the very rare to rare range, between 120°F (49°C) and 128°F (53°C) for optimal tenderness and moistness.
+I cook my tenderloin steaks at several degrees Fahrenheit lower than fattier cuts, like ribeye or strip.
+I like my tenderloin in the very-rare-to-rare range, between 120°F (49°C) and 128°F (53°C), for optimal tenderness and moistness.

-Timings are all given for steaks one-and-a-half to two inches thick.
+The timings here are all given for steaks one and a half to two inches thick.
 For steaks one inch or less, initial cooking time can be shortened to 30 minutes.
-Steaks cooked under 130°F (54°C) should not be cooked longer than two-and-a-half hours at a time for food safety reasons.
+Steaks cooked under 130°F should not be cooked longer than two and a half hours at a time, for food-safety reasons.

 |Doneness||Temperature Range||Timing Range|